 Tips for Reconstituting Dried Foods

-Blanch vegetables & cut into thin, short pieces prior to drying to shorten rehydration time.
+Blanch vegetables & cut them into thin, short pieces prior to drying to shorten rehydration time.

 Do not sweeten dried fruits with added sugar.
 Fruit with added sugar takes longer to reconstitute.

 If rehydrating several different kinds of foods together, make sure that sizes are uniform so that they will rehydrate at the same rate

 Salt increases rehydration time.
 Do not add salt packets until after rehydration is complete.